 Step 6.
 Publish Your Quiz

 You can choose between several ways to publish the quiz, depending on your requirements.
-If you want to publish your test for a website or a blog, the HTML5 output is right for you.
+If you want to publish your test to a website or a blog, or you conduct distance learning, the HTML5 output is the best option.

 First, click the Publish button on the toolbar.